Shelve all Your Worries Here!

 This comfortable holiday cottage provides the ideal location for a peaceful, relaxing break surrounded by the beauty of the Shropshire Hills (look around)

 For special offers click on News at top right

 Please check our latest availability.
 We welcome enquiries for short breaks, long weekends (Friday to Monday) or mid-week (Monday to Friday) breaks.
 We look forward to welcoming you to Lower Farm.

-If you don’t find exactly what you want online then email or call us and we’ll fix you up Short Breaks and Late Breaks always welcome – ask!
-Current Late […]
+If you don’t find exactly what you want online then email or call us and we’ll fix you up Book your summer holiday before Easter and get 15% off full […]

 Fantastic walking right from the door, quiet footpaths, lots of industrial sites to visit, local mines, Ironbridge, market towns, boutique shopping, Ludlow, Stiperstones, Bishops Castle, Long Mynd, Church Stretton, Stokesay […]

 This is walking country.
 Whether you want a half-hour stroll to Shelve Pool or a day’s ramble over the Devil’s Chair, Lower Farm is the ideal starting point.
 We are on […]